jfaraudo/MD-python-tools/README.md

 # MD-python-tools
-Tools in python related to MD simulations
+Tools in python related to analysis of MD simulations (in development)
-(in development, we are starting now to post here our group resources)